Emik03/KeepCoding/Documentation/KeepCoding_WorkBase.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## WorkBase Class
 Abstract class for the [Work](KeepCoding_Work.md 'KeepCoding.Work') datatype, since the different overloads are similar to each other.
-Written by Emik.
 ```csharp
 public abstract class WorkBase
 ```